lsst-sqre/sqr-081/index.rst

    **This is not a Rubin Data Management policy document; it is an explanation of practice in one team.
 It is being published for transparency and in the hope of sparking useful discussions.**

    This document, while non-technical, is written in a technical context.
-In particular, the word "bias" is used in its technical sense ("a systematic distortion of a statistical result due to a factor not allowed for in its derivation") rather that its colloquial sense (synonymous w/ prejudice).
+In particular, the word "bias" is used mostly its technical sense ("a systematic distortion of a statistical result due to a factor not allowed for in its derivation") rather that its colloquial sense (synonymous w/ prejudice).
+Of course one can easily result in the other, but even when it does not, it's bad news!

 Abstract
 ========